 A few years ago, I looked at the arguments for and against a tax on ‘fatty foods‘.
 Generally, I supported the idea of a tax on unhealthy foods because it is a way to price the full social cost of the good.
-It is an example of Pigovian tax.
-A tax which internalises the externality of the good.
+It is an example of a Pigovian tax.
+A tax which internalises the external cost of the good.
 Recently, the Academy of Medical Royal Colleges has produced a report stating 10 factors that could help reduce the UK’s obesity epidemic.
 One of these is an experimental 20% tax on sugary soft drinks.

 The logic behind the new tax.

 - Higher price will reduce demand and make ‘healthier alternatives’ more attractive.

 - Over time, the higher price may change peoples spending and eating habits.

 - The sugary soft drinks create an external cost – of contributing towards obesity.
 Since obesity has external costs, the tax is making people pay the full social cost.
 It is the same principle as taxing petrol so people pay the social cost of congestion and pollution.

 - You could also argue sugary soft drinks and other unhealthy foods are a demerit good.
 People don’t know (or ignore) the damage to health.
 Making them more expensive discourages the consumption of these demerit goods.